dkoch13/classRepo/readme.md

 Hello there!
-This is Katie.
+This is Katie. hi.